top of page

 Writer's pictureNat Harrison

-October was ADHD Awareness Month and I made this the topic of my social media to help increase the wider understanding of ADHD; what it is, how it can present, the impact it can have and my own personal experience as an ADHDer.
+I previously made this the topic of my social media to help increase the wider understanding of ADHD, what it is, how it can present, the impact it can have and my own personal experience as an ADHDer.
 In this article, I wanted to address something that affects the majority of ADHDers, particularly in the workplace - procrastination.

-I’m sure most of you know what procrastination is, but if you don’t, it means delaying or postponing certain tasks, whether they are important or not.
+Most of you know what procrastination is, but if you don’t, it means delaying or postponing specific tasks, whether essential or not.
 So why is this such a common symptom of ADHD?

-ADHD is a cognitive disorder that is closely linked to our Executive Functions and the way they work.
-Executive functions as I mentioned in one of my Instagram posts are the maestros of the brain.
-Each function controls different emotions and reactions to certain tasks and situations - see image for a breakdown of the 8 executive functions.
+ADHD is a cognitive disorder that is closely linked# to our Executive Functions and the way they work.
+As I mentioned in one of my Instagram posts, executive functions are the brain's maestros.
+Each function controls different emotions and reactions to specific tasks and situations - see image for a breakdown of the eight executive functions.
 For someone who is neurotypical - they will all work together to help organise and manage day-to-day tasks, responses and reactions, which isn’t true for ADHDers.

-ADHD is described by Psychologist and ADHD specialist Thomas E. Brown , as a developmental impairment of the executive functions.
-Which means we often struggle with things like:
+ADHD is described by Psychologist and ADHD specialist Thomas E. Brown as a developmental impairment of executive functions.
+This means we often struggle with things like:

 • Organisation & time management